 If you haven’t played Dungeons and Dragons before it can be difficult to understand exactly what it is.
 In this post, I explain what Dungeons & Dragons is and how it works.

 What is Dungeons and Dragons?
 Dungeons and Dragons is a fantasy role-playing game first published in 1974.
-Most players role-play adventuring characters such as an elf warlock or dwarf fighter.
+Most players role-play adventuring characters such as an elf warlock or dwarf paladin.
 One player is the Dungeon Master who facilitates the game, controls the monsters and non-player characters, and narrates the story.

 Read on to find out how Dungeons and Dragons works.

 It’s a co-operative, role-playing game

 Dungeons and Dragons is a co-operative role-playing game.
 Co-operative because you work together with the other players to go on adventures in the D&D world.
 Role-playing because you take on the role of the character you are playing.